apvastava/Password-Generator/README.md

 # Password Generator

-This Python script generates a random password based on user preferences.
-Users can specify the length of the password and whether to include digits and symbols.
+This Python script generates a random password based on user preferences, offering a simple and secure way to create strong passwords.
+Users can specify the length of the password and whether to include digits and symbols, ensuring flexibility and customization.

 ## Features

-- Generate passwords of custom length.
+- **Custom Length:** Generate passwords of any desired length.
+- **Optional Digits:** Include or exclude digits in the password based on user preference.
-- Optionally include digits and symbols in the password.
+- **Optional Symbols:** Include or exclude symbols in the password as desired.

 ## Requirements

 - Python 3.x

+## Usage

+To use the Password Generator, run the script and follow the prompts to customize your password.

-## Example
+### Example

 ```sh
 $ python password_generator.py